 9pm: My own children are fed and watered so I do one last check of my emails before bed.
 Henry is happily settled in with his friends in Israel but has told me he would like the hallway paint colour changed to blue.
 I’ll action it in the morning.
 We have established a system where, outside the hours of 9pm to 5pm Monday to Friday, texts are for urgent actions and emails are for non-urgent tasks.
 It works well for us and means we’re able to reach a better balance!

-For more information on how a Private PA can help to alleviate the stresses of your busy lifestyle, get in touch today.
+If you’re looking for a new role in private support, or need more information on how a private PA can help to alleviate the stresses of your busy lifestyle, contact Tiger Private at our West End office.

 [1.]
 All real names have been withheld